Skilvingr/rust-mutringbuf/README.md

 #### Mutable
 As in the immutable case, but a third iterator `work` stands between `prod` and `cons`.

-This iterator mutates elements in place, bearing a backtrack that can be used to keep track of modifications made over previous elements.
+This iterator mutates elements in place, bearing an accumulator that can be used to keep track of modifications made over previous elements.

-Backtrack element must be initialised during this phase.
+accumulator element must be initialised during this phase.

 ```rust
 use mutringbuf::LocalHeapRB;